Welshy92/jacobs-tech-tips/README.md

 [Simen Daehlin](https://www.linkedin.com/in/simendaehlin/) - Explaining the difference between relative and absolute file paths and why we can't always use both.

-[Ed Bradley](https://www.linkedin.com/in/ed-bradley-4b841686/) - My code institute August 2022 cohort tutor.
+[Ed Bradley](https://www.linkedin.com/in/ed-bradley-4b841686/) - My Code Institute August 2022 cohort tutor.
 Provided the invaluable tip of telling me to read up on flexbox and avoid using float.

+[Jubril Akolade](https://www.linkedin.com/in/jubrillionaire/) - My Code Institute course mentor that provided invaluable tips and feedback about many things.